Saint-Valery-en-Caux: History

 The town is said to have been founded by Saint Valery in the 7th century.
 A monastery was built on the site of the present-day town and was known as ‘’’Sanctum Walaricum’’’ in 990 CE, according to the charter in which Richard I, Duke of Normandy, gave the town (part of his personal property) to the abbey of Fécamp.
 The Honour of Saint Valery was a large medieval cross channel landholding.

 A busy fishing port from the 13th to the 17th century, its subsequent decline was due to the growth of the much larger port of Fécamp, to the west.

 It is perhaps best known as the place where the British 51st (Highland) Infantry Division commanded by Major-General Victor Fortune and French troops surrendered to Major-General Erwin Rommel on 12 June 1940, with the town partly destroyed in the fighting.
-Saint-Valéry-en-Caux was liberated on 11 September 1944 by a re-formed 51st Highland division, among scenes of great local jubilation.
+Saint-Valery-en-Caux was liberated on 11 September 1944 by a re-formed 51st Highland division, among scenes of great local jubilation.
 On 17 January 1945, the railway station was destroyed when a runaway train full of American troops crashed into it.
 89 American soldiers were killed and 152 were injured.

 The town has a casino and a waterpark, and has achieved the highest rating of four flowers in the annual France in Bloom competition.
 Tourism now accounts for much of the town's economy.